Bikini: History

-Men's bikini

-The term men's bikini is sometimes used to describe swim briefs.
-Men's bikinis can have high or low side panels, and string sides or tie sides.
-Most lack a button or flap front.
-Unlike swim briefs, bikinis are not designed for drag reduction and generally lack a visible waistband.
-Suits less than 1.5 inches wide at the hips are less common for sporting purposes and are most often worn for recreation, fashion, and sun tanning.
-The posing brief standard to bodybuilding competitions is an example of this style.
-Male punk rock musicians have performed on the stage wearing bikini briefs.
-The 2000 Bollywood film Hera Pheri shows men sunbathing in bikinis, who were mistakenly believed to be women from a distance.

-Male bikini tops also exist and are often used as visual gags.
-A mankini is a type of sling swimsuit worn by men.
-The term is inspired by the word bikini.
-It was popularized by English comedian Sacha Baron Cohen when he donned one for comic effect in the film Borat.

 Bikini waxing

 Bikini waxing is the epilation of pubic hair beyond the bikini line by use of waxing.
 The bikini line delineates the part of a woman's pubic area to be covered by the bottom part of a bikini, which means any pubic hair visible beyond the boundaries of a swimsuit.
 Visible pubic hair is widely culturally disapproved, considered to be embarrassing, and often removed.

 As popularity of bikinis grew, the acceptability of pubic hair diminished.
 But, with certain styles of women's swimwear, pubic hair may become visible around the crotch area of a swimsuit.
 With the reduction in the size of swimsuits, especially since the advent of the bikini after 1945, the practice of bikini waxing has also become popular.
 The Brazilian style which became popular with the rise of thong bottoms.

 Depending on the style of bikini-bottom and the amount of skin visible outside the bikini, pubic hair may be styled into several styles: American waxing (removal of pubic hair from the sides, top of the thighs, and under the navel), French waxing (leaving only a vertical strip in front), or Brazilian waxing (removal of all hair in the pelvic area, particularly suitable for thong bottoms).